-There are numerous works in psychophysics, e.g. (Pylyshyn and Vidal Annan, 2006), that studied the human perception of motion uncertainty, and showed that human vision loses track of objects (dots) when the number of dots increases or their motion is too stochastic.
+There are numerous work in psychophysics, e.g. (Pylyshyn and Vidal Annan, 2006), that studied the human perception of motion uncertainty, and showed that human vision loses track of objects (dots) when the number of dots increases or their motion is too stochastic.

 (Han et al, 2005) first proposed to use entropy to select the best template for tracking, but no detailed investigation was made.
 The authors proposed the intrackability concept in two short papers (Li et al, 2007b,a) in the context of surveillance tracking.
 The intrackability concept was also mentioned in (Badrinarayanan et al, 2007).
 The contents presented in this paper are much more general than these papers and are not published elsewhere.
 Another interesting work related to ours is (Kadir and Brady, 2001).
 They investigated the use of entropy measures to identify regions of saliency in scale space, and obtained reasonable results on a broad class of images and image sequences.
 They also used it for tracking feature selection.
-The key difference between their work and ours is that they use the entropy of image pixels, that is, they first collect the histogram from a template, then compute the entropy of the histogram; while we use the entropy of posterior probability of motion perception.
+The key difference between their work and ours is that they use the entropy of image pixels, while we use the entropy of posterior probability.